mingzhufan/CPC3D-Dataset/README.md

 - 8 garment types
 - 10 representative human poses
-- 80 pose--clothing combinations
+- 80 pose-clothing combinations

-For each pose--clothing combination, the same body shape can be compared across different poses and clothing conditions.
+For each pose-clothing combination, the same body shape can be compared across different poses and clothing conditions.
 This design supports analysis of pose effects, clothing effects, and their interaction.

 In addition to the synthetic dataset, CPC3D includes a small-scale real-scan subset with manual measurements.
 This subset supports measurement analysis by comparing measurements extracted from predicted SMPL bodies with manual references.